 - Appointment scheduling apps

 If you’re interested in more information on Python use cases, read about why Django is the best web framework for your project.
+For more details on successful Django examples (apps and websites), read on.

 According to SimilarTech, there were 77,278 websites built with Django as of May 2019.
 The sectors using Django the most are business and industry, arts and entertainment, internet and telecommunications, and shopping.
 Let’s take a closer look at the best Django apps.